prajwal1210/HP3-CNN-Inferencing/profiling/TimeProfiling/README.md

 From the above plots, we can draw the conclusions that:
 * Im2Col is undoubtedly the fastest of all our implementations across any batchsize
-* Unlike in VGG, the convolution time for Direct Convolution does not increase as badly and therfore it is the second best performing kernel throughout
+* Unlike in VGG, the convolution time for Direct Convolution does not increase as badly and therefore it is the second best performing kernel throughout
 * The increase in FFT pre/post processing overhead with batchsize is not sharp even though the overhead itself is quite large.
 We can also infer that the other overheads increase with batchsize.